gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to IDE plugins

 - New constructor parameter for `EclipsePlugin` and `IdeaPlugin`.
 Note that these types are not designed to be directly instantiated.
-- Removed `EclipsePlugin.performPostEvaluationActions()` and `IdeaPlugin.performPostEvaluationActions()`.
-Post-evaluation actions are
+- Deprecated `EclipsePlugin.performPostEvaluationActions()` and `IdeaPlugin.performPostEvaluationActions()`.
-  no longer required.
+  Post-evaluation actions are no longer used.

 ## External contributions